31 Home Improvements That Will Double the Value of Your Home

 These three rooms

 “The kitchen, living room, and bathrooms are the most important investments when considering increasing a property’s value,” says Shayanfekr.
 (It makes sense, these are the rooms we spend most of our time in.)
 But Shayanfekr isn’t talking about a coat of paint or a new fridge.
 “Those home improvements increase the cosmetic value which can sway the right buyer.
 However, renovating the kitchen, bathrooms, and living room will directly impact the home’s value.”
 Just for fun, this DIY fails will make you cringe!

 Heating and cooling makes up for a whooping 40 percent of our energy costs.
 “Installing HVAC always positively impacts the value of a property,” Shayanfekr says.
 If repair bills and soaring utility bills have been plagued your wallet, get a HVAC specialist on board with your home improvement agenda.
 Installing a high efficiency boiler or furnace and air conditioner will save a ton of energy bills and produce less carbon emissions that yields substantial value to your home.
-Save on emergency home service calls by doing these monthly tasks.
+Save on emergency home service calls by doing these yearly tasks.

 Living curb appeal

 It’s important to ensure your front yard has life, year-round.
 “Flowers and seasonal shrubs, evergreen trees, and foliage bring color to your front yard all four seasons,” says Kevin Guzior, Vice President of Marketing at Pioneer Landscape Centers.
 Living curb appeal doesn’t fade at night.
 “To give your home a welcoming look, day or night, use landscape lighting to feature your proudest yard areas.”